GMWB Riders in a Binomial Framework - Pricing, Hedging, and Diversification of Mortality Risk: Introduction

 Binomial models are ideally suited for non path-dependent products.
 In such a setting, aside from enabling a simple theoretical framework, it is computationally efficient to obtain reliable numerical results.
 The GMWB product is path-dependent and we discuss the implications of this and address them by employing an approximation technique.
 Although in theory the results should converge to those of the continuous withdrawal model where the investment fund is log-normally distributed; due to the non-recombining nature of the account value the suggested method is found to be numerically expensive.
 We substantially improve the numerical efficiency without sacrificing significant accuracy of results by adopting an approximation method based on \citet{RefWorks:84}.

 A binomial valuation approach has previously been considered by \citet{RefWorks:116} to price equity-linked life insurance with recurring premiums in the presence of early surrenders.
 Although the underlying methodology is similar, we deal with the unique features and challenges of modeling GMWB riders for variable annuities.
-In addition to surrender and mortality, which we consider in a companion paper \citet{GMWB-Mortality}, both elements considered by \citet{RefWorks:116}, we have an endogenously determined trigger date.
+In addition to surrender and mortality, both elements considered by \citet{RefWorks:116}, we have an endogenously determined trigger date.
 The nature of the fees and withdrawals further differentiate our work.
 Whereas \citet{RefWorks:116} deals exclusively with pricing, we pay equal attention to the hedging constructions in a binomial model, which is facilitated by the consideration of the perspectives of both the insurer and insured.
 By focusing on a single product we have the liberty to consider a top-down approach which provides more insight than generic formulations of backward induction schemes.

 The remainder of this paper is organized as follows.
-In \prettyref{sec:Bin wo mort} we present the binomial asset pricing model for variable annuities with GMWBs riders.
-We start with a restricted model which accounts for equity risk only but subsequently extend it to allow for surrenders - that is, we incorporate behaviour risk.
-We present a binomial approximation algorithm designed to improve numerical efficiency.
-Numerical results are obtained and compared with results from the literature.
+In \prettyref{sec:Bin wo mort} we present the binomial asset pricing model for variable annuities with GMWBs riders in a restricted model which accounts for equity risk only.
+We extend the model in \prettyref{sec:Binlapses} to allow for surrenders - that is, we incorporate behaviour risk.
+In \prettyref{sec:Comput} we discuss computational considerations in the implementation of the binomial model and we present a binomial approximation algorithm designed to improve numerical efficiency.
+In \prettyref{sec:Num-Res-No-Mort} numerical results using the binomial model are obtained and compared with results from the literature.
+In \prettyref{sec:bin mort} we extend the binomial model to include mortality risk and death benefits as well as proving mortality diversification results and considering numerical experiments reflecting capacity constraints and finite pools of policy holders.
 Section~\ref{sec:Conc} concludes and an Appendix contains technical results and proofs.